Culture

 3 minutes to read — 430 words

 Nicole Perlroth is The New York Times’s cybersecurity and digital espionage reporter, and This is How They Tell Me the World Ends is her definitive account of the shady market for zero-day exploits.
 A zero-day exploit is a software vulnerability unknown to those responsible for fixing it, and zero-days are crucial tools for hackers, intelligence agencies, and law enforcement.
-It seems like cybersecurity problems were poorly foreseen at almost every phase of the development of computing.

 "The Looming Tower" by Lawrence Wright